Human rights in Venezuela: Agrarian violence

 Venezuela's present-day agriculture is characterized by inefficiency and low investment, with 70 percent of agricultural land owned by 3 percent of agricultural proprietors (one of the highest levels of land concentration in Latin America).
 According to the Land and Agricultural Reform Law of 2001 (see Mission Zamora), public and private land deemed to be illegally held or unproductive is to be redistributed.
 From 1999 to 2006, 130 landless workers were murdered by sicarios paid by opponents to the reform.

 Prison system

 In 1996, Human Rights Watch concluded that "Venezuelan prisons are catastrophic, one of the worst in the American hemisphere, violating the Venezuelan State international obligations on human rights."
 Key problems included violence (in 1994 there were nearly 500 deaths, including around 100 in a single riot), corruption, and overcrowding, with the US State Department 1996 report describing it as "overcrowding so severe as to constitute inhuman and degrading treatment".

-"Venezuela's penitentiary system, considered one of the most violent in Latin America, has 29 prisons and 16 penitentiaries holding some 20,000 inmates".
+Venezuela's penitentiary system, considered one of the most violent in Latin America according to the Latin American Herald Tribune, has 29 prisons and 16 penitentiaries holding roughly 20,000 inmates.

 On 20 August 2012, armed prisoners in the Yare I prison complex, an overcrowded Venezuelan prison, rioted over the weekend, resulting in the deaths of 25 people.
 29 inmates and 14 visitors were injured in the riot, and one visitor was killed.